RituPande/ctc/README.md

 #### 2.1.2.
 Expectation Maximization

+Choosing expectated alignment at each iteration instead of the most probable alignment is more statistically robust and prevents the solution to converge to a bad local optima.

 Loss = E[ - &sum; <sub>k</sub> log( Y<sub>k</sub>(S = D ) ]

 Due to linearilty of expectation: